-- (a) Why is that?
+(a) Why is that?

-- (b) What is the radius of the circle?
+- (b) What is the radius of the circle? - 26-2.

-- 26-2.
 A rectangular block of clear plastic is sitting on the ground.
-A beam of light traveling horizontally enters one face of the plastic at an angle θ from the normal.
-The transmitted beam then strikes the front face of the block, as shown in the figure below.
+A beam of light enters the left face of the plastic at an angle θ from the perpendicular, as shown in the figure.
+The transmitted beam then strikes the top of the block.
 What is the maximum angle θ which will result in total internal reflection off of the top surface?
 The index of refraction for the plastic is [02] .

 26-3.
 (Paper only.)
 Fermat's Principle of Least Time.
 Fermat realized that if you imagine all possible paths that light rays could take between the source and the destination, the actual path is the one that takes the least amount of time.
 It's kind of like this situation: suppose you are a lifeguard at position A below and must rescue a drowning swimmer at position B?
 What path should you take to get there the quickest?
 Let's prove that the fastest time is given by the path predicted by Snell's Law.
 Consider a light ray traveling from point A to point B, from a lower index of refraction (n_1) to a higher index of refraction (n_2) .
-Find the time it takes for a hypothetical ray to travel from A to B when it enters the n_2 medium an arbitrary distance x from the left, in terms of the n's and c.
-Then, to find the x that produces the minimum time, take the derivative and set it equal to zero.
-Show that this gives you Snell's Law.
+The light ray travels across a total horizontal distance L and vertical distances of h and d, as shown in the figure.
+Without using Snell's Law, find the time it takes for a ray to travel the path shown when it enters the n_2 medium an arbitrary distance x from the left, in terms of the n's and c (and the given distances).
+Then, find the condition for x that produces the minimum time by taking the derivative with respect to x and setting it equal to zero.
+Show that this condition does in fact give you Snell's Law.

-- 26-4.
+26-4.
 (Paper only.)
-A swimmer is a distance h under smooth water, a distance L from shore, and is named Jane. - (a) Is it possible for light from the swimmer to reach the eyes of her boyfriend on the shore (i.e., can he see her?), or will this be prevented by total internal reflection?
+A swimmer is a distance h under smooth water, a distance L from shore, and is named Jane.

+(a) Is it possible for light from the swimmer to reach the eyes of her boyfriend on the shore (i.e., can he see her?), or will this be prevented by total internal reflection?
 Explain why or why not.
-(Yes, you have been given all of the information you need.) - (b) In light of your answer to this problem, why is it often difficult to see someone who is swimming under water? - (c) If the boyfriend cruelly shines a powerful laser at the water, will he always be able to hit her with the light (assuming he has excellent aim), or will this be prevented somehow?
-Explain why or why not. - (d) What if she wants to hit him with a laser?
+(Yes, you have been given all of the information you need.)

+(b) In light of your answer to this problem, why is it often difficult to see someone who is swimming under water?

+(c) If the boyfriend cruelly shines a powerful laser at the water, will it always be possible for him to hit her with the light (assuming he has excellent aim), or will this be prevented somehow?
+Explain why or why not.

+(d) What if she wants to hit him with a laser?